IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

   * Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.
   * In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard.
   * An imagePullSecret must be created to be able to authenticate and pull images from the Entitled Registry.
+If the secret is named ibm-entitlement-key it will be used as the default pull secret, no value needs to be specified in the image.secret field.
 Once this secret has been created you will specify the secret name as the value for the image.secret parameter in the values.yaml you provide to 'helm install ...', or the UcdServer custom resource when installing via the operator.
 Note that secrets are namespace scoped, so they must be created in every namespace you plan to install UrbanCode Deploy server into.
-Following is an example command to create an imagePullSecret named 'entitledregistry-secret'.
+Following is an example command to create an imagePullSecret named 'ibm-entitlement-key'.

 ```
-oc create secret docker-registry entitledregistry-secret --docker-username=cp --docker-password=<EntitlementKey> --docker-server=cp.icr.io
+oc create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password=<EntitlementKey> --docker-server=cp.icr.io
 ```

 3. Database - UrbanCode Deploy requires a database.
 The database may be running in your cluster or on hardware that resides outside of your cluster.
 This database  must be configured as described in [Installing the server database](https://www.ibm.com/support/knowledgecenter/SS4GSP_7.1.1/com.ibm.udeploy.install.doc/topics/DBinstall.html) before installing the containerized UrbanCode Deploy server.
 The values used to connect to the database are required when installing the UrbanCode Deploy server.
 The Apache Derby database type is not supported when running the UrbanCode Deploy server in a Kubernetes cluster.